First, coronavirus infections increased. Then, hospitalizations. Now, deaths are on the rise.

 The number dipped again in September but has risen steadily this month along with the arrival of colder weather and the accelerating spread of the virus.
 Since Oct.
 22, 13 states have reached their all-time high for average daily deaths: Alaska, Idaho, Iowa, Kansas, Kentucky, Montana, Nebraska, North Carolina, Oklahoma, South Dakota, Tennessee, Wisconsin and Wyoming.

-An influential model from the University of Washington’s Institute for Health Metrics and Evaluation forecasts that, under current policies, more than 2,000 people will be dying a day by the end of December, close to the horrific death toll in April when the Northeast was first pounded by the pandemic.
+An influential model from the University of Washington’s Institute for Health Metrics and Evaluation forecasts that, under current policies, more than 2,000 people will be dying each day by the end of December, close to the horrific death toll in April when the Northeast was first pounded by the pandemic.

 But that is not set in stone: Public health measures can reverse the trends if people adhere to guidelines, including wearing facial coverings and maintaining physical distancing, and if communities are aggressive about contact tracing and isolation of people who are infected, experts say.